stevenwaterman/stevenwaterman.github.io/_posts/2020-01-29-typescript-pick-n-mix.md

 We could define each method in its own Single-Method Interface (SMI).
 We can then combine interfaces using [*intersection types*](https://www.typescriptlang.org/docs/handbook/advanced-types.html#intersection-types).

-We don't need the `StringList` interface anymore, so we can remove than and replace it with single-method interfaces:
+We don't need the <code>StringList</code> interface anymore, so we can remove than and replace it with single-method interfaces:

 ~~~ts
 interface I_add {